 I would consider the ENTIRE RIVER TO BE CONTAMINATED and treat it as such.
 Clean, Drain, Dry your gear before entering another Body of Water.
 Currently, there are no effective methods to eradicate didymo once it is established in a river.
 To prevent spreading Didymo and other aquatic invasive species to new locations, it is critical for users to thoroughly Clean, Drain and Dry waders, equipment, and boats upon leaving a waterway.

-Clean by removing mud and debris from all surfaces.
+• Clean by removing mud and debris from all surfaces.

-Use a 10% Solution of Dishwashing Soap with hot water for 10 minutes (Example 1 gallon of water is 12.8 oz of Dawn Soap).
+• Use a 10% Solution of Dishwashing Soap with hot water for 10 minutes (Example 1 gallon of water is 12.8 oz of Dawn Soap).
 Then it must dry for 48 hours (mandatory if your fishing different water systems).

+We have very limited openings available during the peak hatch season, so make sure to book your dates now for 2025!
 If you’re looking to book a Trout Guide Trip you can reach us at 231-631-5701 (leave a message) or shoot us an email.
-We currently have limited availability, so if your looking to book a trout trip I would encourage you to do so soon.
-September brings with it a mixed bag of opportunities, we will soon be transitioning full time to the Lower Manistee for our Annual Fall Steellhead run.
-So make sure to follow along on our social pages and our online fishing report page.
+We are excited for the upcoming Fall Trout Season.
+Also make sure to follow along on our social pages and our online fishing report page for more updates.

 Ed